B.S. in Human-Computer Interaction

 About the B.S. in HCI

-Our new Bachelor of Science in Human-Computer Interaction will produce HCI specialists who are technically skilled and adept at designing and prototyping interactive solutions with the latest digital technologies.
-Students graduating from the HCI primary major will have a unique perspective on how digital products and services impact humans, and also how they can be designed to have a positive impact.
+The Bachelor of Science in Human-Computer Interaction will produce HCI specialists who are technically skilled and adept at designing and prototyping interactive solutions with the latest digital technologies.
+Students graduating from the HCI primary will have a unique perspective on how digital products and services impact humans, and also how they can be designed to have a positive impact.

 Responding to the Demand for HCI in Tech